 A beautiful memoir by midwife Peggy Vincent.
 She tells stories of the births she attended over her decades’ long career as a nurse-turned-midwife.

-Birth Place Choices in Whatcom County
+Options for Birth in Bellingham and Whatcom County

 “Founded in 2004, and with over 1200 births under our roof, Bellingham Birth Center is the most established freestanding birth center in Whatcom County.”